Giulio Mancinelli

-Giulio Mancinelli (Julius Mancinellus) (1537-1618) was 16th and 17th century Jesuit missionary.
-In 1583 he founded Jesuit mission in Ottoman held Istanbul.
+Giulio Mancinelli (Julius Mancinellus) (1537–1618) was 16th and 17th century Jesuit missionary.
+In 1583 he founded the first Jesuit mission in Ottoman held Istanbul.

 Early life

 Mancinelli was born to a noble family.
 He joined the Jesuits in 1558 and in 1566 was a novice in the first novitiate house in Rome.

 Missionary appointments

 Mancinelli was a missionary in Bosnia and Dalmatia.

 Mancinellus was the head of a Jesuit mission to Istanbul established by the Pope in 1583.
 They held their services in the Church of Saint Benoit and opened their schools with the support of French and Venetian ambassadors.

-In the period between 1585 and 1587 Mancinelli traveled from Constantinople through Wallachia and Moldova, visited Lvov (then in the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania, now in Ukraine, and later Kraków, Crown of the Kingdom of Poland and the Grand Duchy of Lithuania.
-Having journeyed as far as Russia, he then returned to Italy via Vienna, where he spent a few months.
+In the period between 1585 and 1587 Mancinelli traveled from Constantinople through Wallachia and Moldova, visited Lwów (then in the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania, now in Ukraine, and in 1586 he stayed in Kraków, Crown of the Kingdom of Poland and the Grand Duchy of Lithuania where for a short period he was the tutor of Andrzej Gembicki, a suffragan of Kraków.
+Mancinelli is associated with the history of the cult of The Most Holy Virgin Mary, Queen of Poland.

+He had an apparition of Our Lady.
+Mary instructed him to call her the Queen of Poland.
+The news of this revelation began to spread the cult of the Queen of Poland Assumed into heaven.
+These revelations were distributed by the great Lithuanian chancellor Albrecht Radziwiłł from Nieśwież, where he was supported by St. Andrzej Bobola, later the author of the text of the Lwów Oath.

+Having journeyed as far as Muscovy, he then returned to Italy via Vienna, where he spent a few months.